strogiyotec/jminikeyvalue/README.md

 This repository will contain three implementations of Trees (Binary,AVL,Red black) using [OOP principles](https://www.elegantobjects.org/#principles)

+## TODO
+ 1) Implement Binary tree
+ 2) Implement AVL Tree
+ 3) Implement Red black Tree
+ 4) Implement simple and fast distributed key value storage

+## Motivation

+There are a lot of Java based Tree's implementations in Internet .
+Why another one ?
+All implementations that I saw were unreadable and hard to understand
+In this repository I want to implement all trees using Object Oriented Design so everyone will be able to look at code , check Unit tests and understand the logic

+Finally I'm going to implement fast distributed key value storage because the same reason.
+I saw source code of [LevelDB](https://github.com/google/leveldb) and it was hard for me to understand how does it work  because source code looks like a mass of procedures
 ## How to contribute?

 Just fork the repo and send us a pull request.